 Committee on WIPO Standards (CWS)

-The CWS provides a collaborative international forum to adopt new or revised WIPO standards, policies, recommendations and statements of principle relating to intellectual property data, global information system related matters, information services on the global system, data dissemination and documentation.
+The CWS was created in 2009 to serve as a forum to adopt new or revised WIPO Standards, policies, recommendations and statements of principle relating to intellectual property data, global information system related matters, information services on the global system, data dissemination and documentation.

 Committee members include all WIPO member states as well as a range of observers.